Baltimore Elite Giants: American League

 In 1949, the Negro National League ceased operations, and the Elite Giants joined the Negro American League.
 In their first season with the new league, Baltimore captured the Eastern and Western Division titles, earning them a second Negro National Title.
 In thirteen seasons in Baltimore, of the eleven which have available standings, the Elite Giants finished in the top three during nine of those seasons.
 In dire financial straits, the club played one final season in 1950 before dissolving.

 Baseball Hall of Fame inductees

 These Baltimore Elite Giants alumni have been inducted to the National Baseball Hall of Fame and Museum.

 A number of future major leaguers wore the uniform of the Elite Giants, including Hall of Famers Roy Campanella and Leon Day (who played in with the team in the non-major league years of 1949-50).
 Also a member of the Elite Giants were two future National League Rookie of the Years in Junior Gilliam (1953) and Joe Black (1952), each who played with Campanella for the Brooklyn Dodgers.
+The Elite Giants also added the first known professional baseball player of Cape Verdean descent, Joe Campini, to their roster in 1948.